szanata/run/README.md

 }
 ```

-Errors can be intercepted both with try catch, or withing .catch promise method:
+Errors can be intercepted both with try catch, or with .catch promise method:

 ```js
 run(function *() { // generator function